Bernalillo County Metropolitan Court

 - Describing how the DWI arrest changed their life;

 - Describing what led to their decision to drink and drive;

 - Identifying what they could have done differently;

 - Describing how the DWI has affected their family, employment, and/or present goals;

 - Explaining how they plan to deal with the penalties of the DWI;

 - Preparing for incarceration and be handcuffed and transported to serve required jail time from the school.

-The Courts to School Program is presided over by Judge Victor E. Valdez, with additional judicial support from Judges Sandra Engel, Sharon Walton, and Yvette Gonzales.
-All four Judges volunteer their time to the Courts to School Program, in addition to their regular court dockets.
+The Courts to School Program is presided over by Judge Victor E. Valdez, with additional judicial support from Judges Sandra Engel and Yvette K. Gonzales.
+All three judges volunteer their time with the Courts to School Program, in addition to their regular court dockets.